iterative/ldb-resources/documentation/Command-summary.md

 $ sed -i 's/class=cat/class=dog/g' cat1.json
 $ ldb add ./                  # result: annotation for cat1.jpg got a new version in LDB, and in ds:cats
 ```

-  * In all cases:
-      - If previously indexed data objects are found, they are added to staged dataset, alongside with annotations
-      - If new objects (unknown to LDB) are found and `read-add` storage option configured, those objects are copied to `read-add` storage, indexed, and then added to dataset.
-      - If new objects (unknown to LDB) are found but no `read-add` storage configured, `ADD` command fails.

 *Use case:*
 ```